polymage-labs/mlirx/mlir/docs/HighPerfCodeGen.md

      ed7:       c4 42 85 b8 c6                  vfmadd231pd     %ymm14, %ymm15, %ymm8
 ```

-This looks as good as we may expect.
+This looks as good as we may expect!
 The output matrix values are always in
 registers (no spilling).
 There are aligned loads for the LHS and RHS with high
 reuse at regular intervals.
 The LHS is being broadcast/splat (vbroadcastsd) and
 the RHS is being moved in via aligned vector loads.